 With about $27 billion in automobile insurance policy premiums in 2018, Progressive Insurance was ranked as the third-largest auto insurer in the United States by the NAIC, an organization of state insurance commissioners, only surpassed that year by the "good neighbor" and "gecko" insurance companies at #1 and #2 in size, respectively.
-Progressive Insurance offers some products in home insurance and professional liability insurance, but its auto insurance premiums made up about 90% of its revenues in 2018.
+Progressive Insurance offers some home and professional liability insurance products, but its auto insurance premiums made up about 90% of its revenues in 2018.

-Many insurance companies neglect to take into account “diminished value" in vehicle damage claims, especially if claimants don't independently bring them to the insurance company's attention.
+Many insurance companies neglect to consider "diminished value" in vehicle damage claims, especially if claimants don't independently bring them to the insurance company's attention.
 Diminished value occurs when a vehicle – usually either a new car or a costly vehicle – sustains substantial damage that the insurance company elects to repair rather than totaling out the car.

-It became necessary to demand uninsured motorist arbitration in the matter to get things moving again.
-The early stages of uninsured motorist arbitration are similar to the "discovery" stages in a court lawsuit, with the sides exchanging formal questions called "interrogatories," exchanging requests for production of relevant documents, and sometimes taking the depositions of the parties involved and essential witnesses.
+It became necessary to demand uninsured motorist arbitration to get things moving again.
+The early stages of uninsured motorist arbitration are similar to the "discovery" stages in a court lawsuit, with the sides exchanging formal questions called "interrogatories," exchanging requests for the production of relevant documents, and sometimes taking the depositions of the parties involved and essential witnesses.

-Knowing which types of experts are most likely to be beneficial to a client's case – in this instance, a professional auto damage evaluator who substantiated the full amount of damage to our client's vehicle and a neuropsychologist who confirmed the persistent nature of our client's symptoms – is a key service that an experienced personal injury attorney can provide to clients.
+Knowing which types of experts are most likely to be beneficial to a client's case – in this instance, a professional auto damage evaluator who substantiated the total amount of damage to our client's vehicle and a neuropsychologist who confirmed the persistent nature of our client's symptoms – is a critical service that an experienced personal injury attorney can provide to clients.